Choose Your Language

 Virgin Plastic Reduction

-Our Goal: We aim to develop solutions for all product packaging to be recycle-readyby 2025 as part of our goal to make all packaging recyclable or reusable by 2030, where safety, quality and regulations permit.
+We achieved our goal to develop solutions for all product packaging to be recycle-ready by 20255, as part of our wider ambition for all packaging to be recyclable or reusable by 2030 where safety, quality and regulations permit.

 Making our packaging recycle-ready is a key milestone to achieving recyclability, whereby a packaging format is effectively collected, sorted and recycled in practice and at scale in at least one region.